-You must be registered with The Law Society of Saskatchewan as a student-at-law before you can article in Saskatchewan or attend the Saskatchewan CPLED Bar Admissions Program.
-Time spent at a law office is not counted toward your articling period unless you are a student-at-law.
+The Law Society of Saskatchewan administers the rules, regulations and procedures for articling students and their principals.
+One of the first steps in your bar admissions process is to apply to be a Student-at-law.
+You must be registered with the Law Society of Saskatchewan as a Student-at-law before you can article in Saskatchewan or attend the Saskatchewan CPLED Bar Admissions Program.
+Time spent at a law office is not counted toward your articling period unless you are a Student-at-law.

 To attain Student-at-law status, you must apply to the Law Society of Saskatchewan: